CodiumTeam/docker-training/exercise-11/README.md

 ### Build and release the application

-Complete the guild and release stages to build the production image and upload it to the registry, just like you did earlier with the Python application.
+Complete the build and release stages to build the production image and upload it to the registry, just like you did earlier with the Python application.

 ### Parallelize stages